Spraying Safely

 • Early morning or early evening spraying is much less likely to affect insects in the garden.
 Make sure sprayed plants have time to dry before foraging insects visit - they’re most numerous during the warmer part of the day.
 Honey bees, for example, prefer to be active when temperatures are above 13 degrees.

-• Wash out the sprayer thoroughly after use and store in a dry place.
+• Wash out your sprayer thoroughly after use and store it in a dry place.

 • If you can, it's good practice to keep one sprayer just for herbicides and another for pesticides and fungicides.